Naresh1318/Topaz/README.md

    docker run -p 4000:5000 topaz:latest

 6. Finally, go to `localhost:<port forwarded to>` on your browser

+7. You can access the login page using `localhost:<port forwarded to>/login`.
+Example `localhost:4000\login`.
+Login using the username and password you setup earlier.

 ## Concluding thoughts
 1. Feel free to do a pull request if you fix bugs